Craig5005/ALICE_deep_learning/README.md

 # Implementation

 The ATSBP folder contains two notebooks, ATSBP.ipynb and ATSBP_plots.ipynb.
 The former provides the code required for implementing adversarial thresholding semi-bandit algorithms in both fixed threshold and threshold interval settings.
+The latter contains the code for generating the necessary plots in our thesis, "adversarial thresholding semi-bandit problems".

 The actual datasets are not provided in this Github repo, but are available on request.